Team - Matthew Dubin, Ace Ren | Fall 2016

 and can afford the creation of a “vertical cemetery”.

-rooted in the heart of downtown Tokyo.
 The primary concept driving the design is the desire to temper the morbid perception of death.

 The project memorializes – and even celebrates – the deceased through the introduction and manipulation